ShadowoftheRedFox/Kyrazail-Adventure-Dev/readme.md

 This game is made by Shadow of the Red Fox\#5881 and the Kyrazail Adventure Team.

-For any support, join us on Discord [here](https://discord.gg/5mF5AHnRCr).
+For any support, join us on [Discord](https://discord.gg/5mF5AHnRCr).

 ------------------------------------------------------------------------

-What is it about
+#What is it about
 ================

 This repository is the main sources of changes.
 All versions are made from this one, and the online version on itch.io is a replica of the **App** folder.